jameswyngaarden/rf1-data-hpc/README.md

 ## What should you know already before using the OwlsNest?
 Before you start playing around on the OwlsNest, you should be quite comfortable with Linux and using the command line for any tasks.
 You should also read through the documentation for the OwlsNest and especially job submission.
 This page assumes you have read their documentation and have a basic sense of the available resources and how to submit jobs.
+If you're not familiar with some of the basic terminology and commands (e.g., `qsub`, `torque-launch`, node, processors, RAM, etc.), then go back and read the documentation for the [OwlsNest](https://www.hpc.temple.edu/owlsnest2/).

 If you're not quite comfortable with Linux and the command line, here are a few recommendations to help get you up to speed:
 1. FSL course materials.
 See [Introduction to Unix](https://open.win.ox.ac.uk/pages/fslcourse/website/online_materials.html)